-- Mounted Docker volume folder content for database is copied in database folder on local machine. - Mounted Docker volume folder content for encryption key is copied in the data\key folder on local machine.
+- - - Mounted Docker volume folder content for database is copied in database folder on local machine. - Mounted Docker volume folder content for encryption key is copied in the data_key folder on local machine. - Mounted masking Docker volume folder content for encryption key is copied in the masking_data_key_folder on local machine. - Mounted virtualization-app Docker volume folder content for encryption key is copied in the virtualization_app_data_key folder on local machine.

-Move the copied volume folders (database and data\key from the previous step) to the Kubernetes host machine where DCT is up and running.
+Move the copied volume folders (database, data_key, masking_data_key, and virtualization_app_data_key from the previous step) to the Kubernetes host machine where DCT is up and running.